jwharm/java-gi-app-template/README.md

 The application is built with Gradle.
 All additional resources (icons, translations, desktop file, etc) are installed with Meson.
-The Flatpak manifest will first run Gradle and then Meson.
+The Flatpak manifest will run Meson, and Meson runs Gradle.

 Features: